RedHatInsights/insights-host-inventory/README.md

-# Insights Inventory
+# Host Based Inventory

-This project is the home of the host-based inventory for the Insights Platform.
+You've arrived at the repo for the backend of the Host Based Inventory (HBI).If you're looking for API, integration or user documentation for HBI please see the [Inventory section in our Platform Docs site] (https://platform-docs.cloud.paas.psi.redhat.com/backend/inventory.html).

-## Getting Started
+# Getting Started

 This project uses pipenv to manage the development and deployment environments.
-To set the project up for development, we recommend using [pyenv|https://github.com/pyenv/pyenv] to install/manage the appropriate python (currently 3.6.x), pip and pipenv version.
+To set the project up for development, we recommend using [pyenv](https://github.com/pyenv/pyenv) to install/manage the appropriate python (currently 3.6.x), pip and pipenv version.
 Once you have pipenv, do the following:

 ```
 pipenv install --dev